RAS-University/robotic-courses/docs/new-sensors-for-robotics.md

 ## Chapter 2: Proprioceptive Sensors
 {: #ch2 }

 Proprioceptive sensors measure a robot’s **internal state** (joint positions/velocities, body rates, torques/currents, temperatures, power).
-Typical measurements feed directly into feedback control and state estimation.
 In contrast, *exteroceptive sensing* observes the external environment (e.g., range to obstacles, images of the scene).

 In the following figure, a humanoid robot demonstrates the use of multiple proprioceptive sensors to estimate its internal state.
 The robot employs an inertial measurement unit (IMU) to determine its orientation and body motion, joint encoders to measure joint positions, and force–torque sensors to monitor internal loads and interaction forces.
 Tactile sensors embedded in the fingertips provide additional feedback on contact conditions.
 Together, these sensors enable precise estimation and control of the robot’s posture and movement.
 In addition to these proprioceptive sensors, the robot is also equipped with cameras and microphones, exteroceptive sensors that capture visual and auditory information from the surrounding environment, allowing it to perceive and respond to external stimuli.